fadden/6502bench/README.md

 that .NET apps don't work under WINE, so it can only be run on a full Windows system emulation.

-(SourceGen Versions 1.0 and 1.1 used the WinForms API, which has been implemented for Mono, but after encountering significant bugs that I wasn't able to work around I abandoned the approach and switched to WPF.
+(SourceGen versions 1.0 and 1.1 used the WinForms API, which has been implemented for Mono, but after encountering significant bugs that I wasn't able to work around I abandoned the approach and switched to WPF.
 Besides working better under Windows, WPF uses a more modern approach (XAML) that